Miracle (Celine Dion album): Commercial performance

-Miracle debuted inside top 10 in many countries, reaching number one in Canada, Belgium Wallonia.
-It debuted at number four in the United States with 107,000 copies sold.
-It also debuted in the fourth position in France and the Netherlands, number five in the United Kingdom, number six in Switzerland and number 9 in Greece.
-Miracle set a record in the United States, spending 18 consecutive weeks at the top position on the Billboard Top Kid Audio chart.
+Miracle debuted inside the top 10 in many countries, reaching number one in Canada and Belgium's Wallonia.
+It entered the chart at number four in the United States with 107,000 copies sold.
+It also debuted at number four in France and the Netherlands, number five in the United Kingdom, number six in Switzerland, and number nine in Greece.
+Miracle set a record in the United States, spending 18 consecutive weeks at number one on the Billboard Top Kid Audio chart.

-It was certified platinum in the United States and Canada, and gold in the United Kingdom, France, Switzerland, Italy, and Belgium.
-Three months after its release, the Miracle CD has sold more than two million copies worldwide.
-The book/CD/DVD package has also been successful, reaching 500,000 copies sold.
+The album was certified platinum in the United States and Canada, and gold in the United Kingdom, France, Switzerland, Italy, and Belgium.
+Three months after its release, the Miracle CD had sold more than two million copies worldwide.
+The book/CD/DVD package was also successful, reaching 500,000 copies sold.

 Accolades

-At the Juno Awards of 2005, Miracle was nominated in two categories, including Album of the Year and Pop Album of the Year.
-Dion was also nominated for the Juno Award for Artist of the Year.
-Miracle was also nominated for the Félix Award in category Anglophone Album of the Year.
+At the Juno Awards of 2005, Miracle was nominated in two categories: Album of the Year and Pop Album of the Year.
+Dion also received a nomination for the Juno Award for Artist of the Year.
+Miracle was additionally nominated for the Félix Award in the Anglophone Album of the Year category.

 Track listing

-All tracks produced by David Foster, except "Je lui dirai" by Erick Benzi.
+All tracks were produced by David Foster.